 4. Kahaly GJ.
 Management of Graves Thyroidal and Extrathyroidal Disease: An Update.
 J Clin Endocrinol Metab.
 2020;105(12):3704-3720. doi:10.1210/clinem/dgaa646

-Dr. Lerner works with parents to move
+Dr. Lerner teaches parents who want to know everything.

 Dr. Shulamit Lerner has helped thousands of children and families as a